-- Beam power gain (BPG = $E{release}/E{beam}$) is key characteristics of any ADS.
-It defines practical applicability of the system. - Minimal value of BPG providing a zero energy balance is BPG ≈ 9 - TA QUINTA shows BPG ≈ 2.
+- Beam power gain ($BPG = E{release}/E{beam}$) is key characteristics of any ADS.
+Its value depends mainly on the total number of fissions within AC and determines practical applicability of given ADS. - Minimal value of BPG providing a zero energy balance of whole ADS operation is in better case BPG ≈ 9 - TA QUINTA shows BPG ≈ 2.
 This is due its relatively small size of (R ≈ 15 cm) and as consequence the large neutron leakage ≈ 80%. - But BPG as function of radius (size) AC does not show saturation not only in TA QUINTA but even in ~ 3 tons ^{nat}U TA studied in experiment by Vassil'kov, Gol'dansky et al. (1978).